TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/diagnostics-alerts-notifications-nofiredalerts.md

 **Verify the alert rule name and period**

 Verify that the alert rule name and period are correct and match the issue you are reporting.
-You can review the [fired alerts list](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/alertsV2) in the Azure Portal to see if this might be caused by a different alert rule firing.
+You can review the [fired alerts list](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/alertsV2) in the Azure Portal to see if this issue might have been caused by a different alert rule firing.

 **Troubleshoot why the alert didn't fire**